Do you have trouble with....

 Don't struggle with painful uncomfortable feet, call for advice or to make an appointment.

-All treatments are carried out in the comfort of your own home, I also visit residential care homes.
+Home visits are appreciated as they save the hassle associated with making a trip to town.
+All treatments can be carried out in the comfort of your own home, I also visit residential care homes.

 Taking care of all your foot care needs including -